 The inspector commented while there were no issues currently with this set-up, he could not comment on the future.
 I had found my way out.

 I called up my agent and said I wanted to chat about the foundation.
 I asked if she could call the seller and see if they would be willing to fix the joists.
 The seller came back saying they were selling the house as is.
 I had to make a decision.
 Do I take an old house with a suspect basement, or do I back out of the purchase agreement and walk away?

 Thank goodness for the contingency on inspection!!!
 Sorry, better luck next year sellers!

 The foundation issues were my saving grace.
-I was ecstatic to get out of the purchase agreement and on with life.
-Not only did I gain experience in the real estate game, but I also potentially saved tens of thousands of dollars on the foundation problems.
+I was ecstatic to get out of the purchase agreement and on with my life.
+Not only did I gain valuable experience in the real estate game, but I also potentially saved tens of thousands of dollars on the foundation problems.

 The learning experience was great.
 I interacted with lenders, real estate agents, and learned a lot about the entire home buying process.
 I’d say it was $300 well spent!

 My advice for you when it comes to what to include in a house purchase agreement and how to go about deciding if an investment property is really the investment you’re looking for: